 ‘Festoon lights make any space happier,’ says Dani Taylor, Buying Director at Cox and Cox.
 'If you have a small patio or balcony just one or two sets can make a huge difference to the ambience, and you can connect multiple sets to decorate a bigger space or garden.’

-An easy way to dress up your doorstep or front steps, fill smart hurricane lanterns with a beautiful array of baubles in various shapes and sizes, lit with simple battery-powered string lights.
+For an easy way to dress up your doorstep or Christmas porch decor ideas, fill smart hurricane lanterns with a beautiful array of baubles in various shapes and sizes, lit with simple battery-powered string lights.

-If you don’t have a porch to decorate, you can still go to town with real foliage to frame your front door.
+If you don’t have a porch to decorate, you can still go to town with real Christmas foliage ideas to frame your front door.

 Wire fir and evergreen branches together to form a lavish, oversized garland, wrap with simple warm white string lights so it looks as good come nightfall as it does during the day, and hang the garland around the doorway.